MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 9. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **PowerShell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.
 Maximize your PowerShell window.

 10. You should begin by installing Microsoft Graph PowerShell.
 Earlier in this training, you installed Microsoft Graph PowerShell on LON-CL1.
 At that time, you installed all 30+ sub-modules by running the following command: Install-Module Microsoft.Graph (where Graph is the parent module that contains the 30+ sub-modules).
 While you could install all 30+ sub-modules on LON-DC1, you're only going to use the Groups and Users sub-modules in this task, which is the last task in this training that uses PowerShell on LON-DC1.
-Therefore, to reduce installation time, you'll run the following two commands that will install just those modules.
+Therefore, to reduce installation time, you'll run the following two commands that will install just those two sub-modules and none of the other 30+ sub-modules.
 This also provides you with experience in installing specific sub-modules rather than the entire complement of Graph sub-modules.   <br/>

 	a.
 Type the following command and press Enter:  <br/>

 		Install-Module Microsoft.Graph.Groups -Scope CurrentUser  <br/>

 	b.
-Type the following command and press Enter:  <br/>
+Then type the following command and press Enter:  <br/>

 		Import-Module Microsoft.Graph.Users -Scope CurrentUser  <br/>